kiptoo-korir/data-sharing-api-tutorial/README.md

 ## Important Note

 The repository contains two branches, the main branch and the tutorial branch.
-The main branch contains the end product of the tutorial while the tutorial branch will allow you to follow along with the tutorial.
+The main branch contains the end product of the tutorial while the tutorial branch will enable you to follow along with the tutorial.

 ## Project Setup